Doan Wins Club Car | XXIO Northern Texas Senior PGA Professional Championship

 Qualifiers:

-1. Cameron Doan, PGA Director of Golf at Preston Trail Country Club
+1. Cameron Doan, PGA director of golf at Preston Trail Golf Club

 2. Greg Gregory, PGA head professional at Southern Oaks Golf Club